Government agencies communicate via .gov.sg websites (e.g. go.gov.sg/open). Trusted websites

 Decorative timber door or laminated timber door, with enhanced resistance against scratches

-Wrought iron grill gate or mild steel entrance gate with interior thumb-turn knob
+Wrought iron grille gate or mild steel entrance gate with interior thumb-turn knob

 EASE (Direct Application)